danigiri/provashell/README.md

 Assertion checking if the input string is not empty (anything that gets `-z` to be false).

+### Helper assertion functions

+These are complimentary asserts that are completely optional and just provided for convenience.

+####	assertPing ['message'] <'IP or DNS entry'>

+Ping the specified address with a single packet with default timeout.
+Will fail if the IP cannot be reached or the DNS entry does not resolve.
+Currently uses the default interface.

 ### Assert function return codes